How to create and configure an additional disk on an instance

 • Data backup and archiving

 In 3AZ regions, Classic Volumes are regional services that use distributed erasure coding across multiple Availability Zones.
 This ensures data remains available without impact or downtime in the event of an AZ failure, provided the multi-attached resilient architecture conditions are met.
-For more information, please refer to our guide "Proper Usage and Limitations of Classic Multi-Attach Block Storage in 3AZ Regions".
+See our guide "Proper Usage and Limitations of Classic Multi-Attach Block Storage in 3AZ Regions".

 • Big Data and real-time analysis